 The National Center for Home Food Preservation is your source for current research-based recommendations for most methods of home food preservation.
 The Center was established with funding from the Cooperative State Research, Education and Extension Service, U.S. Department of Agriculture (CSREES-USDA) to address food safety concerns for those who practice and teach home food preservation and processing methods.

 Powhatan County Extension also offers free Pressure Canner Gauge Testing: The dial gauge on your pressure canner lid should be checked at least every 2 years, preferably every year.
-Bring your canner lid with a dial gauge by the local extension office to have the gauge tested.
+Schedule an appointment to bring your canner lid with the dial gauge by the local extension office to have the gauge tested.
 There is no fee for this service.

 Engaging with Communities